The Jerry Lewis MDA Labor Day Telethon: 2020: MDA Launches Social Media Telethon

 On September 9, 2020, MDA's national executives announced plans for a global, multi platform streaming broadcast, titled The MDA Kevin Hart Kids Telethon.
 The new two-hour telethon featured comedian Kevin Hart as host of the program.
 Unlike traditional telethons, which were broadcast via television stations and networks, the MDA Kids Telethon was broadcast only through social media platforms.
 Coinciding with several weeks of charity gaming events entitled MDA Let’s Play For A Cure, the first telethon was seen October 24, 2020 at 8 p.m.
 EDT.
-This was MDA's resumption of a national telethon since its final broadcast edition in 2014, and the first transmitted exclusively online (the last several years of the telethon during the Love Network years were simulcast both on standard television and online, beginning in 1998).
+This was MDA's resumption of a national telethon since its final broadcast edition in 2014, and the first streamed exclusively online (the last several years of the telethon during the Love Network years were simulcast both on standard television and online, beginning in 1998).
 The telethon was a dual-charity event, with proceeds going towards both MDA and Hart's own charity, "Help From The Hart", which used their portion of funds raised to "support education, health and social needs programs targeting under-served communities and servicing youth through education scholarships".
+A second Kevin Hart MDA telethon was held online in 2021, but the telethon itself hasn't been held since then.